 Here we will bring you updates about what we are doing to tackle child sexual exploitation.

-Since the publication of the Alexis Jay report South Yorkshire Police has made significant progress in tackling child sexual exploitation but we understand more needs to be done.
+Over the last two years, since the publication of the Alexis Jay Report, South Yorkshire Police has made significant progress in tackling child sexual exploitation but we understand more needs to be done.

-To read more about the review visit the website: www.drewreview.uk
+To read more about the review and the findings visit the website: www.drewreview.uk

-To find out more about what the force is doing to tackle child sexual exploitation visit our frequently asked questions, watch our video and view our infograph below.
+To find out more about what the force is doing to tackle child sexual exploitation, you can read our frequently asked questions.

 Click the infograph below to view a larger version.